Fabiola Camacho, Strategic Communications and Public Relations on Influential Women

 01What do you attribute your success to?

-I think my family taught me the value of hard work and ethic, and I think that's carried me really far in my career.
+I attribute a lot of my success to my family, who taught me the value of hard work and a strong work ethic from a young age.
+That's carried me far in my career.
 Every time I get frustrated, or disillusioned, or when a setback occurs, I remember, okay, this is part of life.
 And hard work is never a bad thing, and hard work is rewarding.
 I remind myself of that, and that's something that I learned from a young age from my family.

 02What’s the best career advice you’ve ever received?